 Members can only appoint more than one proxy where each proxy is appointed to exercise rights attached to different shares.
 Members cannot appoint more than one proxy to exercise the rights attached to the same share(s).
-If a member wishes to appoint more than one proxy, they should contact the Registrar on 0371 384 2030.
+If a member wishes to appoint more than one proxy, they should contact the Registrar on +44 (0) 371 384 2461.
 Lines are open from 8.30am to 5.30pm, Monday to Friday excluding public holidays in England and Wales.
-If calling from overseas please call +44 371 384 2030.
+If calling from outside of the UK, please ensure the country code is used.
 A member may instruct their proxy to abstain from voting on any resolution to be considered at the meeting by marking the 'Abstain' option when appointing their proxy.
 It should be noted that an abstention is not a vote in law and will not be counted in the calculation of the proportion of votes 'For' or 'Against' the resolution.